 Recovery and Outlook

-Does insurance cover otoplasty (ear reshaping)?
+Does insurance cover otoplasty (cosmetic ear surgery)?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy